hzk0070/comp-1200/docs/2021-fall/syllabus.md

 installation and use will be provided in Canvas during the first week of the course.

+## Respondus Lockdown Browser - Face-to-Face Sections Only

+The face-to-face sections (001-003) will use the Respondus Lockdown Browser.
+The associated fees are paid by the university so there is no software to purchase or licensing fee for you to pay.

+You must have a compatible laptop or device capable of installing and reliably running [Respondus Lockdown Browser](http://www.respondus.com/lockdown/information.pl?ID=313412015).

 ## ProctorU - Online Section Only